Judith Montefiore: Career

-Her prudence and intelligence influenced all her husband's undertakings, and when he retired from business, the administration of his fortune in philanthropic endeavours was largely directed by her.
-Lady Montefiore accompanied her husband in all his foreign missions up to 1859, and was the beneficent genius of his memorable expeditions to the Holy Land, Damascus, Saint Petersburg, and Rome.
-By her linguistic abilities, she was enabled to materially assist her husband in his self-imposed tasks.
-During the journey to Russia, in 1846, she was indefatigable in her efforts to alleviate the misery she saw everywhere around her.
-The wife and daughter of the Russian governor paid her a ceremonious visit and expressed the admiration she had inspired among all classes.
-Her sympathies were greatly widened by travel; two journals of some of these travels were published anonymously by her.
-It was also during this period that Montefiore authored and had published the first English language Jewish cookbook, The Jewish Manual.
+She wrote the first English language Jewish cookbook, The Jewish Manual, published in 1846.

 Later years, death and legacy

 For some years her health had been so bad that they had spent much of their time in Europe in the hope of improving it, but she had at last become too weak to undertake the journeys, and her last years of her life were spent alternately in London and Ramsgate.
 Only a few months prior to her decease, the couple had celebrated their golden wedding anniversary, and this period was marked by what seemed a partial restoration of her health.

 On 24 September 1862, after exchanging blessings with her husband, she died.

 After her death, Sir Moses founded in her memory the Judith Lady Montefiore College at Ramsgate.